 Stress and Anxiety

 Regardless of the source, those suffering from chronic stress and/or anxiety often experience accelerated heart rate, muscle tension, tightness in their chest, jaw, or even headaches.
 Speaking of racing, how about those racing thoughts?
 Is it nearly impossible to get those thoughts to stop-like a loop that won't end?
 Another sign of chronic stress or anxiety is that you may be regularly worried about falling off track and find it difficult to sleep at night-even go about your day.

-I am passionate about helping those with stress and anxiety and have chosen to specialize in this area because of this.
-I take an integrated approach using evidenced-based models to help you tackle the issues causing your stress and/or anxiety so you can feel calmer, clearer, and more mindful sooner.
-Some effective approaches I use include CBT (Cognitive Behavioral Therapy), Mindfulness, and EMDR Therapy.
+We offer anxiety treatment that is evidenced-based and takes a mind-body approach to healing.
+Some of the anxiety treatment strategies I use include CBT (Cognitive Behavioral Therapy), Mindfulness, Mindfulness-based Cognitive Behavioral Therapy techniques and EMDR (Eye Movement and Desensitization) Therapy.
 EMDR is effective in treating anxiety because it addresses the root causes helping you heal sooner.
 It allows clients to reduce physiological responses to stressful or anxiety-provoking situations faster, ultimately allowing you to find a calmer and clearer way of responding to external issues that may arise.